decentology/fast-floward-1/week1/day1/readMe.md

 tiny = tiny + 1
 ```

 Cadence will not allow your integers to be assigned values outside of their range.
-This protects us as developers from a costly overflow mistakes.
+This protects us as developers from costly overflow mistakes.

 Integers have a couple of methods.